The Best Travel Guidebook Series

-Every time I go to a bookstore there seems to be a new series of travel guides on the shelves.
 As record numbers of people travel abroad, more and more publishers are jumping on the bandwagon to cash in on the growing travel industry.
-Nevertheless, finding a guidebook that suits your needs and whose style and suggestions you like is not easy.
+Nevertheless, finding a printed guidebook that suits your needs and whose style and suggestions you like is not easy, and much of the information you desire can be found online, or in apps, but usually not in the complete format offered by that brilliant old form of portable technology.

-Despite the plethora of travel guides available, I have found not one single travel guide that meets all my travel needs and interests.
+Despite the fact that there is still a plethora of printed travel guides available, we have found few single travel guides that meets all our travel needs and interests.
 Some books provide in-depth cultural and historical information with great essays and photographs but have few recommendations for lodging, dining, and transportation.
 Others emphasize practical travel information but provide little background on culture and history.
 The best travel guide is ultimately the one you put together yourself from a variety of sources, based on your personal interests and travel preferences.
 I recommend getting a general guide that tells you how to get around and where to stay, and another guide that specializes in your main travel interest, such as art, history, trekking, kayaking, etc.

 In recent years, there have emerged a few new trends in travel guides as publishers aim their guidebooks at travelers who have less time but are willing to spend more money.
 As a result, there are now a growing number of guidebook series that have decided that less is more: they provide a more selective approach to their destinations.
 Such guidebooks often include suggested itineraries for vacations from one to three weeks, geared toward visitors with less time on their hands.
 Instead of exhaustive listings of sights, accommodation and restaurants, these guides offer fewer choices, only providing the top listings or "best of class" in the respective categories.